 What problems may we encounter on this path, and how do we remedy them?

 III 44.
 If the mind becomes inactive, arouse it from laya; if distracted, make it tranquil.
 Understand the nature of the mind when it contains the seed of attachment.
 When the mind has attained sameness, do not disturb it again.

 This verse mimics the Buddhist scriptures we see detailing various Buddhist meditation methods, in which remedies for both inactivity and distraction are advised so that the meditator can find that still point of equanimity.
-Again, the idea is of neither slipping into the dull state of laya with all its bliss and laziness (tamas), nor being hyper-agitated and enamoured with thoughts and the world (rajas), and this attaining peace (sattva).
+Again, the idea is of neither slipping into the dull state of laya with all its bliss and laziness (tamas), nor being hyper-agitated and enamoured with thoughts and the world (rajas), and thus peace (sattva) is attained.

 Are there any further stumbling blocks on this path?

 III 45.
 The yogi must not taste the happiness arising from samadhi; he should detach himself from it by the exercise of discrimination.
 If his mind, after attaining steadiness, again seeks external objects, he should make it one with Atman through great effort.